LloydBanner/AdventOfCode2024/Day4/README.md

-I quite liked the challenge today although I overcomplicated part 2 originaly by looking for + shapes as well a x shapes.
+I quite liked the challenge today although I overcomplicated part 2 originally by looking for + shapes as well as x shapes.

 Below I have copied the challenge for the day from the Advent of Code website